sitevision/envision/packages/envision-docs/src/pages/components/select.md

 -  `load` _function(query, callback)_

    -  Loads options by invoking the provided function.
-The function should accept two arguments (query, callback) and will invoke the callback with the results once they are available.
+The function should accept two arguments (query, callback) and should invoke the callback with the results once they are available.

 -  `preload` _boolean_ | _'string'_